Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 • Springy rebound feel is different from memory foam's slow contouring sink

-3. Shredded Natural Latex Pillows: Best for Bouncy, Cool Support
+3. Tree-Tapped Latex Pillows: Best for Bouncy, Cool Support

 Shredded natural latex pillows pair pressure relief with the airflow benefits of a shredded fill.
 Air circulates between individual latex pieces rather than being blocked by a solid foam core.